 Alternatively, in SA where water users are required to balance their account quarterly if they over-extract during that period, failure to do so can quickly accrue significant fines based on maximum penalties.
-Over-extraction of 100ML in a quarter would attract a significant fine (i.e., $2.5 million based on $25 per kilolitre (1,000 litres of water)) if the irrigator is unable to purchase or secure balancing volumes in the market.
+Over-extraction of 100ML in a quarter would attract a significant maximum fine (i.e., $2.5 million based on $25 per kilolitre (1,000 litres of water)) if the irrigator is unable to purchase or secure balancing volumes in the market.
 SA also experiences some of the highest market prices in the MDB given almost wholly high security rights (i.e., full supply of water is available in 95% of years typically) and a lower portion of MDB supply (i.e., 5% of total).
 This is likely too severe and, while aimed at driving strong deterrence, has thus far resulted in arguments of being unfair and ignoring capacity to pay criteria.
 Therefore, a careful balance is needed going forward.
-At present, we are scouring Court records to build a comprehensive history of such outcomes to further test our recommended changes to water theft penalty setting.
-But this simple example shows how easy it is for Courts to find, analyse and apply such data for penalty assessment.
-In cases of environmental harm, the assessment may be more challenging given non-market values for ecological welfare gains.
-Yet studies for deriving such values either exist or can be conducted to provide similar costs to affected users, to again raise the severity of water theft penalties consistently across the MDB.
+At present, we are scouring court records to build a comprehensive case history of such outcomes to further test our recommended changes to water theft penalty setting via a novel framework based on the objective seriousness and subjective circumstance factors outlined above.
+But this simple example shows how easy it is for courts to find, analyse, and apply such data for penalty assessment.
+In cases of environmental harm the assessment may be more challenging given non-market values for ecological welfare gains.
+Further, economic studies for deriving such values either exist or can be conducted to provide similar costs to affected users, to again raise the severity of water theft penalties consistently across the MDB.

-The need for these changes to certainty and severity are urgent given expected climate change impacts to supply, demand drivers for perennials crops, and wide-spread water user uncertainty about future conditions and how best to adapt.
-This may quickly lead to extensive panic, theft, and structural losses as stated above.
-We see this in an update to the Garnaut Climate Change Review [43] (Figure 3) using modelled climate impacts on sMDB runoff out to 2100 under assumptions including 450 ppm mitigation and three projections spanning extreme outcomes (GFDL-ESM2M, rcp45) and more benign expected change (ACCESS-01, rcp45).
-The analysis shows that predicted pathways for climate impacts provided by Quiggin et al. [44] illustrated by the solid lines suggest two main water supply outcomes based on business as usual (BAU), 450ppm and 550ppm average mitigation strategies, and the addition of future dry state of nature condition assumptions.
+Finally, the need for changes to certainty and severity are urgent given expected climate change impacts to supply, demand drivers for perennial crops, and wide-spread water user uncertainty about future conditions and how best to adapt.
+Increased scarcity, or changes to geospatial or temporal water resource availability may quickly lead to extensive panic, theft, and structural losses as stated above.
+We see some predicted likelihood of such outcomes in an update to the Garnaut Climate Change Review [43] (Figure 3) using modelled climate impacts on sMDB runoff out to 2100.
+Assumptions include 450 ppm mitigation efforts, and two projections spanning extreme outcomes (GFDL-ESM2M, rcp45) and more benign expected changes (ACCESS-01, rcp45).
+The analysis shows that predicted pathways for climate impacts provided by Quiggin et al. [44], illustrated by the solid lines, suggest two main water supply outcomes based on business as usual (BAU), 450ppm and 550ppm average mitigation strategies, and the addition of future dry state of nature condition assumptions.
 The Quiggin et al. [44] pathways are predictably wide but the modelling shows that climate change runoff impacts are located approximately between the two, heading toward 5,000GL (gigalitres or 1,000 megalitres) by 2100.
 It is important to note that runoff is not inflows to storage—inflows would be even lower again.
 Thus, the motives for future water theft will only increase and the issues surrounding certainty of prosecution and severity of penalties as a driver of deterrence must not be delayed in the MDB.

 Discussion